IHE/ITI.PCF/input/pagecontent/volume-1.md

 ### XX.2.4 Explicit Advanced Option

 The Explicit Advanced Option indicates that there is support for an advanced set of patient specific parameters.
 The Advanced policies allow for Patient specific permit/deny parameters on sensitive health topics and requires the use of security tagged data.
 The security tagged data might be implemented using a **Security Labeling Service** that is not defined here; or other systems design.
-This opton is required to support sensitive health topic segmentation such as substance abuse, mental health, sexuality and reproductive health, etc.
+This option is required to support sensitive health topic segmentation such as substance abuse, mental health, sexuality and reproductive health, etc.

 See [Advanced Consent](ITI-Z3.html) Content Profile

-## XX.3 PCF Required Actor Groupings <a name="required-groupings"> </a>
+## XX.3 PCF Required Actor Groupings

+<a name="required-groupings"> </a>

 **TODO Describe any requirements for actors in this profile to be grouped with other actors.
 Possibilities**

 - ATNA because Audit Logging is so critical to Privacy
-- IUA or SMART? or is this not manditory, so would be later in XX.6?
+- IUA or SMART? or is this not mandatory, so would be later in XX.6?

-## XX.4 PCF Overview <a name="overview"> </a>
+## XX.4 PCF Overview

+<a name="overview"> </a>

 Use cases are informative, not normative, and “SHALL” language is not allowed in use cases.